The development of mobile displays, which we spend an inordinate amount of time staring at every day, is the product of a long line of innovations.

 The history of most modern displays can be traced back to the birth of the cathode ray tube.
 This tech was first demonstrated in 1897 and was invented by Karl Ferdinand Braun.

-2. Electroluminescence and LEDs lay the foundations for the future
+2. Electroluminescence and LEDs lay the foundations for the future of mobile display technology

 This would literally lay the foundations for the future development of LED technology that we know and love today.